 Office Budget

 The Treasurer’s Office team calculates the cost to provide services and submits that amount in a budget request to the Clark County Council annually.
 The Clark County Council is responsible for approving all budget appropriations for the county departments and elected offices.
-Although the council sets the budget amount for the Treasurer's Office, by law they can not dictate how funds are spent, that is the responsibility of the elected Treasurer.
+Although the council sets the budget amount for the Treasurer's Office, by law they cannot dictate how funds are spent, that is the responsibility of the elected Treasurer.

-Treasurer's Office 2020 vs. 2021 Budget to Actual
+Treasurer's Office 2021 vs. 2022 Budget to Actual

 Totals are for General Fund & Treasurer's O&M Fund |

-2021 Expenses by Type
+2022 Expenses by Type

 Staffing by Division